Contact Us Today (424) 372-3112

 Charged with a marijuana offense?

-If you are facing state or federal marijuana criminal charges, contact our Los Angeles criminal attorneys at Cron, Israels and Stark immediately to schedule a free case evaluation.
+If you find yourself facing state or federal marijuana criminal charges, remember that you're not alone.
+Our team of Los Angeles criminal attorneys at Cron, Israels, and Stark is here to guide you.
+Contact us immediately to schedule a free case evaluation and get the support you need.

-Federal and state drug laws allows the government to seize your assets if they can prove they were acquired with the illegal proceeds of drug crime activity.
+It's important to note that federal and state drug laws allow the government to seize your assets if they can prove they were acquired with the illegal proceeds of drug crime activity.
+However, our defense lawyers are well-versed in challenging these allegations, ensuring that your rights and assets are protected.

 Related Content: